SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

 ##### 7. Create a module in status “Active” (step 6 of basic flow)
    1. The system verifies that “IsActive” field is set to “true”
-   2. The system verifies that the “Attempts Allowed” is “null” or greater than 0
-   3. The system verifies that the “Attempts Allowed per Question” is “null” or greater than 0
-   4. The system verifies that the “Order” is not null
-   5. The system automatically sets the “IsActive” field to “false”
+   2. The system automatically sets the “IsActive” field to “false”
-   6. The system saves the module
-   7. The system displays the module detail page
-   8. End of flow
+   3. Back to step 7 of basic flow

 ##### 8. “Attempts Allowed” is negative (step 7 of basic flow)
    1. The system verifies that the “Attempts Allowed” field value is negative